meltyourface/blank/posts/Portent/Full-Moon-Empowerment-Ritual-for-Transformation/index.md

 ## The Great Lunar Aegis Ritual

-Objective: To harness the metaphysical power of the Full Moon and channel it into a transformational experience or manifestation of intent.
+**Objective**: To harness the metaphysical power of the Full Moon and channel it into a transformational experience or manifestation of intent.

-Timing: Full Moon, preferably at midnight
+**Timing**: Full Moon, preferably at midnight

-Location: A secluded outdoor space with a clear view of the Full Moon
+**Location**: A secluded outdoor space with a clear view of the Full Moon

 Materials required:
 1. A silver chalice filled with moon-charged water